Welcome to the 2022-2023

 Reflections Judging in Eight Easy Steps

-Step One: Identify and recruit Volunteers and judges to help you with your Reflections program.
+Step Two: Identify and recruit Volunteers and judges to help you with your Reflections program.
 Remember that it’s best to have judges who are not closely affiliated with your campus.

-Step Two: Verify eligibility of all entries received, including National PTA arts category rules and Texas PTA membership requirements.
+Step Three: Verify eligibility of all entries received, including National PTA arts category rules and Texas PTA membership requirements.
 It’s important to be proactive in working with families to resolve any eligibility concerns prior to judging.

-Step Four: Download and complete the Advancing Entry Spreadsheet.
+Step Five: Download and complete the Advancing Entry Spreadsheet.

-Step Six: Advance entries to next round of judging by the published deadline.
+Step Seven: Advance entries to next round of judging by the published deadline.

 Celebrate your Reflections Art Contest